Balmoral, New Brunswick

-Balmoral is an unincorporated community in Restigouche County, New Brunswick, Canada.
-It held village status prior to 2023.
+Balmoral is a community in the village of Bois-Joli in Restigouche County, New Brunswick.
+It held village status prior to 2023 and is now part of the village of Bois-Joli.
 It is approximately 10 kilometres south of Dalhousie.
 Balmoral also contains the neighbourhoods of Blair Athol, Saint-Maure, Selwood, and Upper Balmoral.

 History

 The area was settled in the 1850s by Joseph Drapeau.
 When a later contingent of settlers from Scotland arrived, they gave the community its present name after Balmoral Castle.

 On 1 January 2023, Balmoral amalgamated with the neighbouring village of Eel River Crossing and all or part of five local service districts to form the new village of Bois-Joli.
 The community's name remains in official use.